New minor cooperates with Film House in The Hague: 'Looking at world issues through artists' eyes'

 Getting started in the Film House

 Viskil will teach about the essay films.
 Both the lectures and the film screenings will take place in the Film House in The Hague.
 ‘It is great that the Film House is willing to cooperate in this track and really sees it as something important.
-It gives students the opportunity to discuss essay films and their view of the world in an attractive setting, with the theme of migration as the common thread.’
+It gives students the opportunity to discover various essay films in a setting where it come into its own, with the theme of migration as the common thread.’

 Artists transform the social landscape